Former U.S. Diplomat Convicted Of Threatening Arab American Group

 Syring was convicted of 14 counts of threatening employees of the Arab American Institute, including seven federal hate crime charges.
 As the verdict was read, Zogby and his colleagues held hands.
 Some wept with relief.

 "This is a nightmare that's haunted us for years," Zogby said.
-"We just wanted it to end and, hopefully, now this means it will end."
+"We just wanted it to end, and, hopefully, now this means it will end."

-The Justice Department's long history with Syring raises one of the most perplexing questions faced by prosecutors who work on hate crimes: How do you charge harassers who terrify their targets, but who keep their language in the gray area between free speech and criminal threat?
+The Justice Department's long history with Syring raises one of the most perplexing questions faced by prosecutors who work on hate crimes: How do you charge harassers who terrify their targets but keep their language in the gray area between free speech and criminal threat?

-That question is at the heart of hundreds of cases around the country and is likely to become more pressing as bias-motivated incidents rise in tandem with the country's political polarization, said Danielle Citron, a University of Maryland law professor and a leading scholar of hate crimes online.
+That question is at the heart of hundreds of cases across the country and is likely to become more pressing as bias-motivated incidents rise in tandem with the country's political polarization, said Danielle Citron, a University of Maryland law professor and a leading scholar of hate crimes online.
 Her research shows that women and people from marginalized groups — racial and religious minorities — are the most frequently targeted for online harassment.

 Because most hate speech is protected under the First Amendment, prosecutors tend to shy away from risky cases in the gray area and only go after the most egregious, felony-level violations.
-Citron said harassers know this, and use it as a loophole to terrorize their victims, sometimes for years, by keeping their words just short of an outright threat of violence.
+Citron said harassers know this and use it as a loophole to terrorize their victims, sometimes for years, by keeping their words just short of an outright threat of violence.

 "They know that they can push right up to the line and nothing will happen," Citron said.